PaMrhac/SVONT-pipeline/README.md

 ```
 git clone https://github.com/lgmgeo/AnnotSV.git | make install
 ```
-The script fastq_to_fasta.py can be download from this repository.
+The python script fastq_to_fasta.py can be download from this repository.

 SVONT-pipeline uses a configuration file, where are written paths to interested files.